-We will be expected to account of our actions and thoughts--our racism and bigotry.
+We will be expected to account for our actions and thoughts--our racism and bigotry.
 How can we love God who is not with us personally if we cannot even love the people we live with daily?
-We must learn to love as God loves, which is hard to say the least!
+We must learn to love as God loves, which is hard, to say the least!

 It is possible; but, it may take a lifetime of dependence on the Atonement of Christ.
-We must remember that we are not perfect, but through Christ power we can truly learn to love God by loving all those around us.
+We must remember that we are not perfect, but through Christ's power, we can truly learn to love God by loving all those around us.